Zymik/ll1-rust-parser-generator/README.md

 }
 ```
 Parser Description format:
- 1. 'Prelude' in the begginig will prepended to Parser source code.
+ 1. 'Prelude' in the beginning will prepend to Parser source code.
- It's a place where you should decribe imports, const and our functions
+ It's a place where you should describe imports, const and our functions
  2. 'Skip' describes skippable letters.
 It's a list of regexes, separated by ';'
- 3. 'Tokens' desribes tokens in which passed to parser string will be tokenized.
+ 3. 'Tokens' describes tokens in which passed to parser strings will be tokenized.
 It's list of `Token_Name -> "Regex"` separated by ';'
  4. NotTerminals describes grammar rules.
 Each rules for one not terminal have format
     `NAME {(input_arg # type)*} {(return_arg # type)} -> ((Token | NotTerminal \(input_args\)| {Rust Code})\|)*;`
     You can get access to return args of Token or NotTerminal by position in list of one rule like this `F1_res`